 The Feldenkrais Method® of movement education is a remarkably effective approach to learning how to function with greater coordination and ease and with less pain and injury.
-It is a method that relies on the way that humans naturally learn best-- by exploring variations on a theme, paying attention, making subtle distinctions among sensations, and using the motivation of curiosity to ask questions, rather than using determination to be correct.
+It is a method that relies on the way that humans naturally learn best-- by exploring variation, paying attention, and making subtle distinctions among sensations and observations.
 Developed by renowned physicist, mechanical engineer, and judo master Moshe Feldenkrais (1904-1984), the method is used to help people improve their performance of everyday activities as well as specialized skills.

 The changes that occur during a lesson feel good.
 If you're suffering from pain, you're likely to experience significant pain-relief during and following a lesson.
 With regular practice of the Feldenkrais Method®, you can also expect to experience cumulative, lasting improvement in your ability to do whatever you want to do with ease and without causing or aggravating pain and injury.

 Feldenkrais®, Feldenkrais Method®, Awareness Through Movement®, Functional Integration® and Guild Certified Feldenkrais PractitionerCM are all service marks, collective or certification marks of the Feldenkrais Guild® of North America.